 Treatment for a user in Florida who is addicted to fentanyl or any kind of opioid starts with detox in South Florida.
 Medically supervised detoxification is a necessary first step so that the addict can be in their right mind when working through any co-occurring disorders, or dual diagnosis, during their South Florida rehab.
 If a user tries to detox on their own withdrawal from fentanyl can lead to extreme medical complications including even death.
 At a drug detox facility a medically qualified staff will be there to monitor your physical and emotional wellbeing.

-When seeking out an addiction recovery center in Florida, Florida House Experience is an excellent option for anyone suffering from chemical dependency on alcohol or an illicit or prescription drug.
+When seeking out an addiction recovery center in Florida, FHE Health is an excellent option for anyone suffering from chemical dependency on alcohol or an illicit or prescription drug.
 FHE offers a variety of comfortable amenities so the patient can focus on their recovery.
 Our professional, experienced staff will do everything in their power to ensure that every patient is well taken care of.
 If you or a loved one has an addiction to fentanyl, heroin, morphine, or any other opiates, call us right away to hear more about our opioid treatment programs and get started on the path to get substance abuse out of your home.